B'nai B'rith

-B'nai B'rith International (/bəˌneɪ ˈbrɪθ/ bə-NAY-_-BRITH; from בְּנֵי בְּרִית) is an American 501(c)(3) nonprofit Jewish service organization and was formerly a cultural association for German Jewish immigrants to the United States.
-B'nai B'rith states that it is committed to the security and continuity of the Jewish people and the State of Israel and combating antisemitism and other forms of bigotry.
+B’nai B’rith International (/bəˌneɪ ˈbrɪθ/ bə-NAY-_-BRITH; from בְּנֵי בְּרִית) is an American 501(c)(3) nonprofit Jewish service organization and was formerly a cultural association for German Jewish immigrants to the United States.
+B’nai B’rith works to combat antisemitism and other forms of discrimination, and to promote Zionism and the State of Israel.

 Although the organization's historic roots stem from a system of fraternal lodges and units in the late 19th century, as fraternal organizations declined throughout the United States, the organization evolved into a dual system of both lodges and units.
 The membership pattern became more common to other contemporary organizations of members affiliated by contribution in addition to formal dues paying members.
-B'nai B'rith has members, donors and supporters around the world.
+B’nai B’rith has members, donors and supporters around the world.